 Brace Yourselves: Christmas is Coming

 We know: everyone seems to start talking about the festive season earlier each year.
 But is your Shopify store ready for the Christmas rush?
-October is the perfect month to start preparing your online store.
+October is the perfect month to start preparing your online store and properly manage your Shopify inventory.
 Don’t get snowed under in November and December.

 The US saw $108 billion in online sales during this period in 2017.
 Customers are more willing to spend money than any other time of year.
 You need to make sure potential customers can find and use your store.
 Marketing during this period can really drive those festive sales.